 Lots to dive into so let’s get started.

 Most bumper cars work by a complete circuit of positive and negative effects.
-This is done through the floor or the floor and ceiling creating polarity.
-The power then is picked up by metal brushes under the car and into the electric motor which will move the wheels forward.
+This is done through the floor or the floor and ceiling, creating polarity.
+The power is then picked up by metal brushes under the car and into the electric motor, which will move the wheels forward.

 - Bumper Cars